petahcole/bowtie-whiskey/README.md

 This is a simple React/Rails app.
 The React frontend consumes a Rails JSON api with whiskey data from a MySQL database.

+You will need to open two tabs in your terminal.
+One for the frontend and one for the backend.
 To get the frontend running, clone the repo locally and run the following commands:

 ```